 - Nursing Treatment: Establishing and implementing nursing regimens for care and comfort for prevention of illness, and the restoration, education and health maintenance of individuals.

 - The Practice of Practical Nursing: Reflects acts carried out in the care of the injured or those having an illness including medication administration and treatments to promote wellness and illness prevention and maintain health.
-A practical nurse practices under the direct supervision of a registered nurse and licensed independent provider such as a physician, dentist, and podiatrist.
+Practical nurse practices under the direct supervision of a registered nurse and licensed independent provider such as a physician, dentist, and podiatrist.
 A practical nurse is accountable for decisions made based on the individual's education and experience in nursing.

 - The Practice of Professional Nursing: Requires substantial specialized knowledge, skills, and judgment to perform acts of care for the injured or ill with a basis in the application of principles related to biological, psychological, physical, and social sciences.
 A professional nurse administers treatment and medications as prescribed or authorized by a licensed practitioner authorized by state laws to prescribe the drugs and treatments.
 Professional nurses offer supervision and education of other personnel in the acts described such as medication administration and procedures and the theory behind the action.

-- Probationary status: Reflects the state of an approved program placed on this status under s.
+- Probationary Status: Reflects the state of an approved program placed on this status under s.
 464.019.

 - Registered Nurse: Reflects an individual licensed in the state of Florida or holding an active multistate license to practice professional nursing under s.
 464.0095.